tomwyr/godot-swift-tree/README.md

 ## Usage

-Create a scene with nodes in Godot Editor and run `generate-node-tree` plugin command:
+Create a scene with nodes in Godot Editor and run `GenerateNodeTree` plugin command:

 ```
-swift package generate-node-tree --allow-writing-to-package-directory
+swift run GenerateNodeTree
 ```

-The output path for the generated file can be specified by adding `--output-dir <directory-path>`.
+Optional configuration:

+* **--project-path \<project-path>**
+    Relative path to the directory containing the Godot project.

+* **--output-dir \<output-dir>**
+    Relative path to the directory where the node tree code will be generated.

 ![image](https://github.com/tomwyr/godot-kotlin-tree/assets/9600796/5231f627-2db4-48e3-9b31-57eff7949f77)